-The major aluminum smelters based in the province of Quebec (Rio Tinto, Alcoa and Aluminerie Alouette) originally contacted Laserax’s founders, Alex Fraser and Xavier Godmaire, to develop a laser marking system in order to ensure complete traceability of their products: aluminum ingots and sows.
+The major aluminum smelters based in the province of Quebec (Rio Tinto, Alcoa and Aluminerie Alouette) originally contacted Laserax’s founders, Alex Fraser and Xavier Godmaire, to develop a laser engraving system in order to ensure complete traceability of their products: aluminum ingots and sows.

 From the very onset, Laserax partnered with the Centre d’optique, photonique et laser at Université Laval, managed by M. Réal Vallée, and counted on the laser expertise of the company’s two founders—both graduates from the Master’s Degree and Doctorate in Laser Technologies at Université Laval.

 You can learn more by reading the article by Mr. Gilbert Leduc (French only) in the Québec City newspaper, Le Soleil, from March 9, 2016: Xavier Godmaire and Alex Fraser (Laserax).

 Specializing in a Highly Technical Field

 Laser marking improves the traceability

 Xavier Godmaire, Laserax’s President, told Le Soleil: “We want to be the very best in a highly technical field.
 Today, our solutions are used by the biggest aluminum smelters in the world.
 We also work with steel, zinc, lead and magnesium manufacturers.”